CDA Completes 90 Percent Work Of Installation Of New Led Lights, Repair Of Old Street Lights - UrduPoint

 CDA Completes 90 Percent Work Of Installation Of New Led Lights, Repair Of Old Street Lights

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Nov, 2023) The Capital Development Authority (CDA) has completed almost 90 percent work of installation of new led lights, repair and maintenance of old street lights along the streets, service roads and main avenues of the Federal capital.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Nov, 2023) The Capital Development Authority (CDA) has completed almost 90 percent work of the installation of new LED lights, and repair and maintenance of old street lights along the streets, service roads, and main avenues of the Federal capital.

 “The authority has already allocated funds in this regard last month which will not only help to ensure proper lighting arrangement on these roads and streets but also control the criminal activities in the capital,” a CDA official told APP.